JaredObliq/mintlify-docs/index-source.md

----
-title: "Welcome to DoubleZero"
-description: "A decentralized framework for creating and managing high-performance decentralized networks"
----

 # Welcome to DoubleZero

 DoubleZero is a decentralized framework for creating and managing high-performance decentralized networks, optimized for distributed systems like blockchains.
 Users of DoubleZero enjoy an integrated service for highly-optimized transmission and pre-processing for distributed systems data.